airr-community/ogrdb_contrib/README.md

 1. **A set of allele sequences** with assigned names
 2. **Gapped sequences for V alleles** (IMGT-gapped format.
 See notes on gapping at the end of this document)
-3. **Genomic evidence** for alleles with genomic inference type, including:
+3. **Genomic evidence** for alleles with genomic inference type: this consists of genomic sequencing, deposited in a repository of record.
+It includes:
    - Repository accession numbers (preferably GenBank)
-   - Precise coordinates of each sequence within genomic records
-   - GenBank records are preferred as they can be more easily verified.
+   - Precise coordinates of each sequence within genomic records GenBank records are preferred as they can be verified by the code.

 ## Required Software Dependencies